Potensic Atom SE Review Summary

 Final Thoughts

-The Potensic Atom SE is a very good beginner-friendly drone that is easy and fun to fly.
-It comes with some exceptional features, the main one being its 4k camera with EIS anti-shake technology.
-It’s a drone suitable for first-time pilots and drone enthusiasts.
+The Potensic Atom SE is a good beginner-friendly drone that is easy and fun to fly.
+It comes with some advanced features, mainly its 4k camera with EIS anti-shake technology.
+Although the video and image quality is not as good as the DJI Mini 2 and Mini SE, for its price, it is definitely worth considering.